A causal framework for distribution generalization: Transforming causal models

-\textit{Intervention support.}\quad A support-reducing intervention in the full SCM can translate to a support-extending intervention in the reduced SCM.
-Consider the following example.
+\textbf{Intervention support}\quad A support-reducing intervention in the original SCM can translate to a support-extending intervention in the reduced SCM.
+Consider the following example

 with $\ep_1, \ep_Y\overset{i.i.d.}{\sim} \mathcal{U}(0,1)$.
-As before, \eqref{eq:ex_causal_2} represents the full SCM, whereas \eqref{eq:ex_causal_simple_2} corresponds to the reduced SCM converted to fit our framework.
+As before, the left hand side represents the original SCM, whereas the right hand side corresponds to the reduced SCM converted to fit our framework.
 Under the observational distribution, the support of $X_1$ and $X_2$ is equal to the open interval $(0, 1)$.
-Consider now the support-reducing intervention $X_1:= 0.5$ in~\eqref{eq:ex_causal_2}.
+Consider now the support-reducing intervention $X_1:= 0.5$ in original SCM.
 Within our framework, such an intervention would correspond to the intervention $X = (X_1, X_2) := (0.5, 1.5)$, which is support-extending.
 This example is rather special in that the SCM consists of a function that changes on a null set of the observational distribution.
 With appropriate assumptions to exclude similar degenerate cases, it is possible to show that support-reducing interventions in \eqref{eq:SCM_full_causal} correspond to support-reducing interventions within our framework~\eqref{eq:SCM_full_causal_simple}.